fritzel56/hot-potatoes/README.md

 ## Problem Statement
 The idea seemed interesting but I thought there was a decent chance that I might forget to collect the needed info at the end of every month.
 The purpose of this code is to collect 1-year total returns from Yahoo Finance.
 ## Implementation
 The project was in part an excuse to play with cloud infrastructure.
 Google Cloud was largely used to implement the project.
 Google Cloud is nice because they have an always free tier.
+I originally wanted to pull the data from Vanguard directly but the way they structured their website makes it quite hard to scrape.
+I chose to go with Yahoo Finance as it also has 1-year Monthly Total Return and is much easier to scrape.
 ### Compute
 Cloud Functions was used to run the code I used the smallest memory allocation and and HTTP trigger (using Google Scheduler -- see below).
 At the bottom of the setup page you can select _Environment variables, networking, timeouts and more_.
 I added environment variables for sensitive variables.
 Specifically, to run this code, you need to set environment variables for:
 * contact_email: the email to send updates from and to